A BRIEF HISTORY OF SANDHILL HOUSE

 Sandhill House, now an enchanting countryside retreat with bed and breakfast and self-catering accommodation, was until about 200 years ago known as Sandock House.
 Good records exist of many of the occupiers of the site from the 13th Century to the present day.
 The first written record of a building on the site is in the Minister’s Accounts for 1298 when an Edwardus de Sandock was recorded as living here.
 The commanding and uninterrupted views over the Tamar Valley and to Dartmoor beyond together with its water supply from higher ground to the west made this site attractive to these early occupiers.

 The current western range was formally one or more narrow farmhouses dating from the late 1500’s, although some of the out-buildings and stock sheds date from earlier times.
-Over the centuries additions and changes were made to the farm house including a dairy and bacon curing cold room on the north side and later, the grand Georgian wings with their spectacular views.
+Over the centuries additions and changes were made to the farm house including a dairy and bacon curing cold room on the north side.
+Later, the grand Georgian wings with their spectacular views over the Tamar Valley were added.
 Sandhill House is one of the oldest buildings in the area, and together with its stable blocks, coach house, walled garden, orchard barn and private chapel, was consequently included in the Nation’s List of Historic Structures by the Department of the Environment in 1968.

 One notable recent occupant was the Rev. John Russell a wealthy parson who held no less than eight ‘livings’ in the vicinity.
 He lived at Sandhill in the late 1700’s until about 1810, spending a small fortune building the eastern Georgian wings, grand staircase and much fine period interior detailing.
 This ostentatious expansion of the house was no doubt done to reinforce his standing in the community; it included the conversion of a former 17th Century coach house in the stable yard into a private chapel.

-The house was then sold to a Thomas Wallis prior to its occupation, in semi-retirement, of the legendary mining magnate John Williams, of the Williams Dynasty, whose family seat was and remains Scorrier House, near Redruth in west Cornwall.
+The house was then sold to a Thomas Wallis prior to its occupation, in semi-retirement, of the legendary mining magnate John Williams.
+He was a pioneer in the Williams Dynasty, whose family seat was and remains Scorrier House, near Redruth in west Cornwall.

 John Williams was a member of one of the wealthiest mining dynasties in Cornwall.
 His forebear James Williams arrived in Cornwall from Shropshire at the turn of the 17th Century.
 He held a prominent position in society and married Mary Drake, daughter of the vicar of Gwennap.
 James and Mary’s grandson John Williams continued the successful enterprises and increased the family fortune.
 John Williams became one of Cornwall’s greatest mine agents, making even more money by leasing out mineral rights on their land holdings.
 He was also a great innovator of mining methods and technology.